-Table 2.3.
-Status of Washington State Env ironmental Laws and Regulations Applicable to PNNL, 2021
+Table 5.
+Status of Washington State Environmental Laws and Regulations Applicable to PNNL, 2022

-Statute/Regulation 2021 Status Report Section(s The Hazardous Waste Management Act of 1976 provides for safe planning, regulation, control, and management of hazardous waste.
+Statute/Regulation 2022 Status Report Section(s) The Hazardous Waste Management Act of 1976 provides for safe planning, regulation, control, and management of hazardous waste.
 PNNL manages hazardous wastes in a safe and responsible manner.
 Inventories and storage methods are regulated, and reports are submitted as required.
-2.6.1 The Shoreline Management Act of 1971 establishes guidelines for shoreline use, environmental protection, and public access.
-One Shoreline Letter of Consistency was obtained for an off-site scientific research study.
+2.6.2 The Shoreline Management Act of 1971 establishes guidelines for shoreline use, environmental protection, and public access.
+One Shoreline Substantial Development Permit Exemption was extended for an off-site research location.
 2.7.1 The Washington Clean Air Act implements and supplements the federal CAA, overseeing state air quality.
-PNNL operated under permits issued by the Washington State Department of Health, Washington State Department of Ecology, Benton Clean Air Agency, and Olympic Region Clean Air Agency.
+PNNL operated under permits issued by the WDOH, Washington State Department of Ecology, BCAA, and ORCAA.
 No events were reported for emissions of regulated substances or substances of concern to the outside air.
-2.4.1 The Washington Pesticide Application Act provides for the control of pesticide application and use to protect public health and welfare.
+2.4 The Washington Pesticide Application Act provides for the control of pesticide application and use to protect public health and welfare.
 Licensed PNNL staff or certified commercial applicators were used to apply pesticides.
-2.6.7 The Washington Pesticide Control Act establishes guidelines for proper use and control of pesticides.
+2.6.8 The Washington Pesticide Control Act establishes guidelines for proper use and control of pesticides.
 Licensed PNNL staff or certified commercial applicators were used to apply pesticides.
-2.6.7 The Washington State Environmental Policy Act (SEPA) requires the identification and analysis of the environmental impacts of state and local decisions, giving agencies the authority to deny a proposal when adverse environmental impacts are identified.
+2.6.8 The Washington State Environmental Policy Act (SEPA) requires the identification and analysis of the environmental impacts of state and local decisions, giving agencies the authority to deny a proposal when adverse environmental impacts are identified.
 PNNL environmental compliance representatives and staff review research and support activities and complete SEPA checklists as required.
-2.3 Washington Administrative Code (WAC) 246-290, "Group A Public Water Supplies," establishes drinking water State Action Levels and monitoring requirements for five PFAS chemicals in Washington State.
-No PFAS monitoring was required or performed at the PNNL Richland Campus or the PNNL Sequim Campus.
-Under WAC 246-290, drinking water sampling and monitoring at the PNNL Sequim Campus for PFAS chemicals will be required no later than December 31, 2025.
-The City of Richland is responsible for monitoring for PFAS in drinking water at the PNNL Richland Campus.
+2.3 Washington Administrative Code (WAC) 246- 290, "Group A Public Water Supplies," establishes drinking water State Action Levels and monitoring requirements for five PFAS chemicals in Washington State.
+No PFAS monitoring was required or performed at the PNNL-Richland Campus or the PNNL-Sequim Campus.
+Under WAC 246-290, drinking water sampling and monitoring at the PNNL-Sequim Campus for PFAS chemicals will be required no later than December 31, 2025.
+The City of Richland is responsible for monitoring for PFAS in drinking water at the PNNL-Richland Campus.
 2.5.3, 2.5.4